aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A conclusion is simply the place where you got tired of thinking.
+> 🥠 The fortune you seek is in another cookie.

-Last update: Wed Feb 19 05:08:51 2025
+Last update: Thu Feb 20 05:09:06 2025

 ### Let's play! 🎮